gravityplus/Gravity-Forms-Stripe/readme.txt

 * Initial release.
 Process charges (one-time payments) only.

 == Upgrade Notice ==
+= 1.7.11.1 =
+New version available!
+Adds new conditional logic options and fields to Stripe feed.

 = 1.7.10.1 =
 New version available!
 Fixes several issues & adds support for Stripe accounts with multiple currencies.